Boris Johnson: I've been forced out over Partygate report

 In a statement he said: "They have still not produced a shred of evidence that I knowingly or recklessly misled the Commons."

+Earlier on Friday, he received a copy of the yet-to-be-published report, which he claimed was "riddled with inaccuracies and reeks of prejudice".

-In evidence given to the committee in March, Mr Johnson admitted misleading Parliament, but denied doing it on purpose.
+In evidence given to the Privileges Committee in March, Mr Johnson admitted misleading Parliament, but denied doing it on purpose.

-He admitted social distancing had not been "perfect" at gatherings in Downing Street during Covid lockdowns.
+He said social distancing had not been "perfect" at gatherings in Downing Street during Covid lockdowns.

 But he said they were "essential" work events, which he claimed were allowed.